 With the assistance of Awards for All we have now developed a path linking the Sluie Walk (Moray Estates) downstream of us with the walks accessed from Logie Steading.
 You can now more easily enjoy a walk along more of the Findhorn from Logie Steading, with way-markers and maps to guide you.
 There is a small fold-out map available at the steading for a small donation to the River Findhorn Interpretive Trust to help you on your way.

-Please note: If you are thinking of parking at Sluie and walking up to Logie Steading, Moray Estates’ Sluie Walk car park will be closed from the end of October 2017 for six weeks while tree thinning takes place in the nearby woodland.
+Please note: If you are thinking of parking at Sluie and walking up to Logie Steading, Moray Estates’ Sluie Walk car park is currently closed while tree thinning takes place in the nearby woodland.
 This does not affect the walks or parking on Logie Estate/at Logie Steading.

 The Dava Way, a long distance path from Forres to Grantown-on-Spey, can be joined or left at several points, including some walkable from Logie Steading, and there is access to the river for canoeists at Daltulich Bridge and Randolph’s Leap.